 “If a customer doesn’t even know if they want iOS or Android, that’s a big problem.” – Sachin Nayak.

 Sachin adds further to Raj’s comments on explicit contracts by advising to clearly display pricing breakdowns for each phase of the app development cycle.
-He also recommends explicitly stating within the contract which platforms on which the mobile app will be launched – i.e. Android, iOS (iPad, iPhone, or both), Windows, or multiple platforms.
+He also recommends explicitly stated within the contract which platforms on which the mobile app will be launched – i.e. Android, iOS (iPad, iPhone, or both), Windows, or multiple platforms.

 3. Watch “The Creep”